 When performed by a facelift expert, the price for a facelift generally ranges from $25,000 to $100,000 and up; due to its complexity, a deep-plane facelift is typically on the higher side of that range, often costing upwards of $100,000.
 For the best result, seek a deep-plane facelift performed by a top plastic surgeon who specializes in facial rejuvenation and has extensive experience with this procedure.

 Nearly anyone who is a candidate for standard facelift surgery can also safely undergo a deep-plane facelift, including younger patients.
 This is because it can be performed as a preventive measure to delay the development of more advanced signs of aging.
 Like a traditional facelift, the deep-plane facelift addresses the following concerns:

-Dr. Konstantin performs the deep-plane facelift with anesthesia.
-Some patients prefer to be completely asleep under general anesthesia, while others opt for local anesthesia with sedation.
-While the deep-plane facelift is more technically demanding from the doctor's perspective, it does not pose an increased risk for the patient when performed by an experienced surgeon.
+Some of Dr. Konstantin’s patients prefer to be completely asleep under general anesthesia, while others opt for local anesthesia with sedation.
+While the deep-plane facelift is more technically demanding from the doctor’s perspective, it does not pose an increased risk for the patient when performed by an experienced surgeon.

 Like a traditional SMAS facelift, Dr. Konstantin makes the incisions for the deep-plane facelift around the ears and behind the hairline.